Mlevngr/Mlevngr.github.io/_pages/about.md

 - **Oversea Intern**

 	During my internship at Linear Capital, my responsibilities included:
-	- Mapping overseas Chinese talent in the academic and industrial sectors, providing vital insights for project recruitment and business collaborations.
+	- Mapping overseas talent in the academic and industrial sectors, providing vital insights for project recruitment and business collaborations.
 	- Conducting assessments for the commercialization and implementation of potential projects, analyzing market opportunities and risks to support investment decisions.
 	- Participating in the planning and execution of early-stage investments, collaborating with startups to drive project success.